SorinPan/SorinPan/README.md

 ## Hi there!👋

-I'm Sorin, currently a student at Code Institute 👋
+I'm Sorin Panait, currently a student at Code Institute 👋

 I have a passion for both front-end and back-end development and I look forward to developing my skills.
 The road ahead may be challenging, but I'm determined to see it through.